OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/building_blocks/components/external_code.rst

 OpenMDAO provides a base class, `ExternalCode`, which you should inherit from to build your wrapper components.
 Just like any other component, you will define the necessary inputs and outputs in the `setup` method.
-If you want the component to check to make sure any files exist before/after you run then you can set the `external_input_files` and `external_output_files` respectively.
+If you want the component to check to make sure any files exist before/after you run, then you can set the `external_input_files` and `external_output_files`, respectively.
 You'll also define the command that should be called by the external code.

 .. embed-code::